hackclub/hackclub/workshops/weather_app/README.md

 ## 4. Improving the design of skeleton using CSS

-Firstly, we will customize the body by giving it a background colour, display property, font-size and line-height.
+We will customize the body by giving it background colour, display property, font-size and line-height.

 We will set display value as `flex` because Flexbox makes it easier to design a flexible responsive layout without using float or positioning.